MicrosoftDocs/bot-docs/articles/dotnet/dialogs.md

 ---
-title: Create dialogs | Microsoft Docs
+title: Explore and create dialogs | Microsoft Docs
 description: Learn about Dialogs and how to create them using the Bot Builder SDK for .NET.
 author: kbrandl
 manager: rstand